Vintage Images Of American History

 The French And Indian War (1754 - 1763)

-The Treaty of Paris had provided France with the Island of Tobago, and Senegal in Africa, meanwhile, Spain had acquired Florida, and the Netherlands regained possessions of lands in the East Indies from the British, but in return Britain received trading rights within the Dutch East Indies.
+The Treaty of Paris provided France with the Island of Tobago, and Senegal in Africa, meanwhile, Spain had acquired Florida, and the Netherlands regained possessions of lands in the East Indies from the British, but in return Britain received trading rights within the Dutch East Indies.
 The new treaty officially verified the end of the American revolutionary war and recognised the sovereignty and independence of the United Colonies.
-It is important to mention that when America was in the midst of its revolutionary war against Britian, the first Continental Congress, who were American delegates that had been appointed to represent the 13 colonies, had agreed to convene in Philidelphia where they officially adopted the Declaration of Independence on 4 July 1776, just one month later, on 2 August 1776, the delegates of the Second Continental Congress met to sign the documents pertaining to the Declaration of Independence.
-This decision was viewed by some observers as overconfident and presumptive, since, the war was ongoing and its outcome was uncertain, and if the British had won the war against America at that time, then the Declaration of Independence would have become meaningless.
-But following the enactment of the Treaty of Paris, the United Colonies of the New World celebrated and officially declared their independence from the British Crown, and then formed the United States of America as a new fully independent nation.
+It is important to mention that when America was in the midst of its revolutionary war against Britian, the first Continental Congress, namely, American delegates who were appointed to represent the 13 colonies, had agreed to convene in Philadelphia where they officially adopted the Declaration of Independence on 4 July 1776, one month later, on 2 August 1776, the delegates of the Second Continental Congress met to sign the documents pertaining to the Declaration of Independence.
+This decision was viewed by some observers as overconfident and presumptive, since, the war was ongoing and its outcome was uncertain, and if the British had won the war against America at that time, then the Declaration of Independence would have become redundant.
+But following the enactment of the Treaty of Paris, the United Colonies of the New World celebrated joyously and officially declared their independence from the British Crown and later formed the United States of America as a new fully independent nation.

-The Boston Tea Party was a direct-action political group, which was formed within the British colonies (1773) that were situated in North America.
+The Boston Tea Party was a direct-action political group that had been established within the British colonies in 1773.
 It is often stated that the Boston Tea Party was one of the major instigators of the American Revolutionary War.
-The Tea Party consisted of a group of political dissidents from the town of Boston, Massachusetts, who were led by Samuel Adams (he became the second president of the United States of America in 1797).
-The Boston Tea Party had campaigned vigorously against the Tea Act, legislated on 10 May 1773, as well as several other taxes and policies, which were imposed upon the Thirteen Colonies by the British Parliament.
-And beginning from around 1765, the Thirteen Colonies had expressed outrage against the British government for imposing laws upon them that they had deemed, a taxation without representation.
+The Tea Party consisted of a group of political dissidents from the town of Boston, Massachusetts, who were led by Samuel Adams, who became the second president of the United States of America in 1797.
+The Boston Tea Party had campaigned vigorously against the Tea Act, which was legislated on 10 May 1773, as well as several other taxes and policies that were imposed upon the Thirteen Colonies by the British Parliament.
+This issue remained stubbornly unresolved and proved to be a running sore, as both nations refused to compromise.
 As a result, the Tea Party, who were also infamously referred to as the Sons of Liberty, launched a violent political protest in Griffin's Wharf, Boston, Massachusetts, on 16th December 1773.
-The Sons of Liberty decided to take direct action by forcefully offloading a large cargo of 342 chests of British tea (estimated value $18,000) into the Boston Harbor and that cargo had been imported into Boston by the British East India Company.The Intolerable Acts
+The so-called Sons of Liberty, had taken direct action by forcefully offloading a large cargo of 342 chests of British tea into the Boston Harbor, estimated value $18,000, and that cargo had been imported into Boston by the British East India Company.The Intolerable Acts

 Although the American Revolution actually began in 1765, the American Revolutionary War was started by a historical event on 19 April 1775, and years later, this incident evoked the famous phrase, the shot heard round the world, taken from a famous poem that was written by American writer Ralph Waldo Emerson in 1837.
 In that pivotal moment on 19 April 1775, the British soldiers, who were then referred to as lobsterbacks because of their red coats, began exchanging gunfire at Lexington and Concord in Massachusetts with the local antagonistic colonial militia.
 This infamous encounter had led to the start of the great war between the British Empire and the American colonials, who were seeking their independence from British rule.
 In the American Revolutionary War, the American Colonies were provided with ample support by their revenge driven allies France, Spain, and the Netherlands, whose combined forces eventually won a historic victory for the United Colonies over the British forces.
 When the war concluded, the Treaty of Paris was signed in Paris on 3 September 1783, between representatives (including signatory Benjaman Franklin) of the United Colonies, and the representatives of King George III of Britian, but also, representatives of King Louis XVI of France, and King Charles III of Spain.The First President Of America